slapperwan/gh4a/README.markdown

 Gh4a - GitHub Client for Android
 ================================
-This application provides access to github.com informations and stay connected with your networks.
+This application provides access to github.com information  and stay connected with your networks.

 Main features
 -------------